+4.8.
 RSA-based MEG-fMRI fusion

-For combining the information about visual processing in the spatial dimension from fMRI data with the temporal dimension from MEG data, we used RSA-based MEG-fMRI fusion (Cichy et al., 2014; Hebart et al., 2018; Cichy and Oliva, 2020) (for visualization of the approach, see Fig. 8a).
-The basic idea behind RSA is to characterize the representational space in a given measurement component (e.g., an fMRI ROI) with an RDM.
-An RDM describes the representational space in terms of pairwise distances between responses to all of the conditions of interest, thereby abstracting from the activity patterns of measurement channels (e.g., fMRI voxels or MEG sensors).
-RDMs can be obtained e.g., across different regions in the brain or points in time and can subsequently be compared by correlating them.
+For combining the information about visual processing in the spatial dimension from fMRI data with the temporal dimension from MEG data, we used RSA-based MEGfMRI fusion (Cichy et al., 2014; Cichy & Oliva, 2020; Hebart et al., 2018; see Fig.7a for a visualization of the approach).
+The basic idea behind RSA is to characterize the representational space in a given measurement component (e.g. an fMRI ROI) with an RDM.
+An RDM describes the representational space in terms of pairwise distances between responses to all of the conditions of interest, thereby abstracting from the activity patterns of measurement channels (e.g. fMRI voxels or MEG sensors).
+RDMs can be obtained e.g. across different regions in the brain or points in time and can subsequently be compared by correlating them.
 If two RDMs exhibit a positive correlation, it is assumed that the underlying representational geometry is similar.
-Following this rationale, we computed RDMs for each time point, ROI, type of depiction, and each subject separately.
+Following this rationale, we computed RDMs for each time point, ROI, type of depiction and each subject separately.
 For this, we first averaged all run-wise fMRI or trial-wise MEG pattern vectors for a given object category extracted at different ROIs or time points.
-Subsequently, we computed the pairwise dissimilarities between pattern vectors as 1 -Pearson correlation and stored these dissimilarities in one RDM for a given ROI or time point.
-Then, we correlated the lower triangular parts of the ROI-specific and temporally resolved RDMs with each other using Pearson correlation, resulting in MEG-fMRI fusion time courses for each ROI, each type of depiction, and each participant separately.
+Subsequently, we computed the pairwise dissimilarities between pattern vectors as 1 - Pearson correlation and stored these dissimilarities in one RDM for a given ROI or time point.
+Then, we correlated the lower triangular parts of the ROIspecific and temporally-resolved RDMs with each other using Pearson correlation, resulting in MEG-fMRI fusion time courses for each ROI, each type of depiction and each participant separately.

+4.9.
 Statistical analyses

-To assess the statistical significance of the decoding accuracies as well as RDM correlations, we used nonparametric sign-permutation tests (Nichols and Holmes, 2002).
+To assess the statistical significance of the decoding accuracies as well as RDM correlations, we used non-parametric sign-permutation tests (Nichols & Holmes, 2002).
 To this end, we obtained null distributions by randomly permuting the sign of the results at the participant level a total number of 10,000 times.
-Based on these null distributions, we obtained p values for the empirical results and thresholded these p values at the p < 0.001 level. p values obtained for decoding accuracies were based on one-sided tests, while p values for RDM correlations as well as differences of decoding accuracies were based on two-sided tests.
-Uncorrected p values were only used for inference when testing decoding accuracies against chance in individual ROIs since results for photographs, drawings, and sketches were treated as testing separate hypotheses.
-However, when testing for pairwise differences between conditions (i.e., photograph vs drawing, photograph vs sketch, drawing vs sketch) or when testing cross-decoding accuracies for multiple combinations of depiction types (i.e., photo-drawing, photo-sketch, drawing-sketch) against chance within a given ROI, we corrected the p values with the Benjamini-Hochberg FDR correction (Benjamini and Hochberg, 1995).
+Based on these null distributions, we obtained p-values for the empirical results and thresholded these p-values at the p<0.001 level.
+P-values obtained for decoding accuracies were based on one-sided tests, while p-values for RDM-correlations as well as differences of decoding accuracies were based on two-sided tests.
+Uncorrected p-values were only used for inference when testing decoding accuracies against chance in individual ROIs since results for photos, drawings, and sketches were treated as testing separate hypotheses.
+However, when testing for pairwise differences between conditions (i.e. photo vs. drawing, photo vs. sketch, drawing vs. sketch) or when testing cross-decoding accuracies for multiple combinations of depiction types (i.e. photo-drawing, photo-sketch, drawing-sketch) against chance within a given ROI, we corrected the p-values with the Benjamini-Hochberg FDR correction (Benjamini & Hochberg, 1995).